Cost of living in focus as Australia's election race hits final stretch

 By Kirsty Needham

-SYDNEY, May 20 (Reuters) - Australian Prime Minister Scott Morrison criss-crossed the country in a final day of campaigning, insisting he could still win Saturday's election despite polls pointing to a change of government or hung parliament.
+SYDNEY, May 20 (Reuters) - Prime Minister Scott Morrison crisscrossed Australia in a final day of campaigning, insisting he could still win Saturday's election despite polls pointing to a change of government or hung parliament.

-Morrison and Labor Opposition leader Anthony Albanese targeted marginal seats across four states in the final 48 hours of the six-week campaign as data showing wages growth being outstripped by inflation and record low unemployment provided fodder for competing claims on who would best manage the economy.
+Morrison and Labor opposition leader Anthony Albanese targeted marginal seats across four states in the last 48 hours of the six-week campaign as data showing wages growth being outstripped by inflation and record low unemployment gave fodder for competing claims on who would best manage the economy.

+More than half the votes had already been cast by Friday evening in the compulsory voting system, with a record 8 million pre-poll and postal votes, the Australian Electoral Commission said.

 But Labor's primary vote shrunk to 36% to the coalition's 35%, with minor parties and independents attracting nearly a third of voters, raising the prospect of a minority government.

-Morrison, in a blitz of media interviews on Friday morning, said he could still win, and pointed to his economic competence.
+Morrison, in a blitz of media interviews on Friday, said he could still win, and pointed to his economic competence.

 "What I've demonstrated over these last three years - not everybody's agreed with me... and not everybody likes me - but that's not the point.
 The point is, who can manage the nation's finances to keep downward pressure on rising interest rates, downward pressure on cost of living?" he said on ABC News Breakfast, before campaigning in Western Australia.

-Albanese campaigned with former Labor Prime Minister Julia Gillard in the South Australian capital of Adelaide on Friday morning, broadening his attack to the government's record on gender equality and climate change, issues championed by independent candidates.
+Albanese campaigned with former Labor Prime Minister Julia Gillard in the South Australian capital of Adelaide, broadening his attack to the government's record on gender equality and climate change, issues championed by independent candidates.

-Gillard, Australia's first woman prime minister and an international campaigner on women's leadership, urged women to vote Labor.
-"I am very confident it will be a government for women," she said.
+Gillard, Australia's first woman prime minister and an international campaigner for women's leadership, urged women to vote Labor, saying, "I am very confident it will be a government for women."

-Several so-called "teal independents" are challenging key Liberal held seats, campaigning for action on climate change after some of the worst floods and fires to hit Australia and criticising the government on integrity and equality.
+Several so-called "teal independents" are challenging key Liberal-held seats, campaigning for action on climate change after some of Australia's worst floods and fires, and criticising the government on integrity and equality.

 Morrison pledged to become "inclusive and bring more people with us" if re-elected, after polling showed his personality could be a hurdle for the Liberal vote, particularly women.

-ABC election analyst Antony Green said unlike the previous election, Palmer's advertising blitz hadn't singled out Labor for attack, which could impact preference flows and the result.
+ABC election analyst Antony Green said unlike the previous election, Palmer's advertising blitz had not singled out Labor for attack, which could affect preferences and the result.

-Election rules were changed on Friday to allow all voters who tested positive for COVID-19 to vote by telephone.
+Election rules were changed on Friday to allow telephone voting by voters who test positive for COVID-19.

-More than 6.5 million pre-poll or postal votes were already cast out of 17 million eligible voters in Australia's compulsory voting system.

 COST OF LIVING BATTLES

-The government has played up its credentials in supporting the economy through the COVID-19 pandemic, pointing to data on Thursday showing Australia's jobless rate fell to 3.9% in April, the lowest in 48 years.
+The government has played up its credentials in supporting the economy through the COVID-19 pandemic, pointing to data on Thursday that showed Australia's jobless rate fell to 3.9% in April, the lowest in 48 years.

-Asked about the possibility there would be no clear result on election night as independents drew votes, he urged people to vote Labor instead.
+Asked about the chance of no clear result on election night as independents drew votes, he urged people to vote Labor instead.

 "There's three more years of the same or there's myself, who wants to bring the country together, who wants to be inclusive, wants to end the division, wants to end the climate wars," he said.